ocadotechnology/bbq/SETUP.md

      but with IAP you can have better control of traffic in your application.
  * **GAE admin endpoints**
    * Secured endpoints with admin privilege, restrict access to user which have administrator rights.
+     To be able to use those endpoints you need to add your user to GCP project IAM's.

 ### Advanced setup
   It is possible to precisely control which projects will be backed up using project IAMs and [config.yaml](./config/config.yaml) file.